-You’ll want to make sure the images and content are easy to read and most importantly, able to be understood easily.
+You’ll want to make sure the images and content are easy to read and most importantly, able to be grasped quickly.
 Including colorful graphs or statistics can be helpful, but make sure the consumer can easily understand the message you want to convey.
 A confused consumer can result in a lost sale.
 If you’re having a problem coming up with a design or have no idea where to start, our graphic designers will be happy to assist.

-Folding Options and Size
+Folding Options and Brochure Sizes

 A popular layout that’s chosen most often is the basic tri-fold.
 It is most commonly included in a marketing campaign, and it is great for showcasing a business, promoting a brand, or highlighting products and services effectively.
 Depending on the use, there are other folding options and sizes to select from, including the half fold, z-fold, roll fold, and more.
 For more details about each folding option, check out the different folding options we offer.

 As you can see, there are a lot of options and variables that can impact the brochure.
-But when designed properly, your brochure can really take you places.
+But when designed properly, your brochure can take you places.